joshmfrankel/joshmfrankel.github.io/_posts/2019/2019-12-18-metrics-for-identifying-technical-debt.md

 Martin Fowler defines technical debt with the following quote:

-> Software systems are prone to the build up of cruft - deficiencies in internal quality that make it harder than it would ideally be to modify and extend the system further.
+{% include blockquote.html quote="Software systems are prone to the build up of cruft - deficiencies in internal quality that make it harder than it would ideally be to modify and extend the system further.
 Technical Debt is a metaphor, coined by Ward Cunningham, that frames how to think about dealing with this cruft, thinking of it like a financial debt.
-The extra effort that it takes to add new features is the interest paid on the debt.
+The extra effort that it takes to add new features is the interest paid on the debt." source_link="https://martinfowler.com/bliki/TechnicalDebt.html" source_text="Martin Fowler" %}
-> <cite><a href="https://martinfowler.com/bliki/TechnicalDebt.html" target="_blank">- Martin Fowler</a></cite>

 Cruft is a great vocabularly word to describe technical debt.